ttringas/ttringas.github.io/_posts/2014-05-23-you-dont-have-to-do-anything.md

 Maybe it looks radically different.
 Isn't that interesting.

 Sometimes it's fun to start this part from the other end.
-Pick things you've always wanted to do, things you've wanted to change or add to your life and drop onto the caves **first** then fill in the rest with whatever you got time for an leave the rest off.
+Pick things you've always wanted to do, things you've wanted to change or add to your life and drop onto the canvas **first** then fill in the rest with whatever you got time for an leave the rest off.

 I'm really curious to know.
 What did you find out from this little experiment?